 Select the best pan you have or are comfortable with.
 Everyone has different preferences, some people like cast iron, some like non-stick pans, and some swear by a pancake griddle.

-I have used pancakes griddles with success but in my experience, they tend to have an uneven cooking surface.
+I have used pancake griddles with success but in my experience, they tend to have an uneven cooking surface.
 I would invest in a good quality griddle if that is your choice.

-If you use a metal skillet you would have to really grease before each pancake and they may still stick to the pan.
-If using a metal skillet lower the temperature, make sure to grease the pan well, and watch them cook carefully.
+If you use a metal skillet you would have to really grease each pancake and they may still stick to the pan.
+If using a metal skillet lowers the temperature, make sure to grease the pan well, and watch them cook carefully.